M.A. in Art History

 The following links provide an overview of some aspects of the M.A.
 Art History program.
 Please consult the other pages listed under the M.A.
 Art History Program for more details.

 The M.A.
 Art History Fact Sheet (updated in April 2014; all previous versions are outdated) provides important information about the entire program.
 It also includes important information about the M.A.
 Introductory Art History Exam that new M.A. students must pass.
 As of the spring 2014 semester, students taking the M.A.
 Introductory Art History Exam will be tested on 250 objects that correspond with the new Advanced Placement (AP) Art History exam.

 Prospective and current students should consult the fact sheet.

 Certificate in Museum Education

-The certificate requires an additional 12 credits, 6 credits of which will be completed in two internships in Museum Education, to be completed during the semester and/or during the summer.
-The other 6 credits will be taken in two intensive seminars (Museum Education I and II) to be completed in the January term between the Fall and Spring semesters.
+The certificate requires an additional 12 credits, six of which will be completed in two internships in Museum Education, to be completed during the semester and/or during the summer.
+The other six credits will be taken in two intensive seminars (Museum Education I and II) to be completed in the January term between the fall and spring semesters.

 You must take Museum Education I prior to beginning internships.
-Internships already taken for the M.A. do not count towards the museum certificate program.
+Internships already taken for the M.A. do not count toward the museum certificate program.

 Timeline and Steps for Completion of the M.A. in Art History